Nicholas Ridley, Baron Ridley of Liddesdale: Secretary of State for Trade and Industry

 On 14 July 1990, he was forced to resign as Secretary of State for Trade and Industry after an interview was published by The Spectator.
 He had described the proposed Economic and Monetary Union as "a German racket designed to take over the whole of Europe" and said that giving up sovereignty to the European Union was as bad as giving it up to Adolf Hitler.
 The interview was illustrated with a cartoon depicting Ridley running away having added a Hitler moustache to a poster of the German Chancellor Helmut Kohl.
 While Ridley was not one of the most powerful government members, he was regarded as a Thatcherite loyalist and his departure was a significant break in their ranks.
 Margaret Thatcher herself resigned a few months later.
 Some commentators point to Ridley's resignation, its manner, and the European issue at its core, as leading indicators for the next decade of Conservative Party politics.
 On 8 November 1991, Ridley advised people to vote for anti-European candidates regardless of their parties.

 Baron Ridley of Liddesdale

 On 28 July 1992, Ridley was created a life peer as Baron Ridley of Liddesdale, of Willimoteswick in the County of Northumberland.
-Despite being a free-marketeer, in January 1993 Ridley spoke out against railway privatisation, and when in government, advised Thatcher against doing so.
+Despite being a free-marketeer, in January 1993 Ridley spoke out against railway privatisation, and when in government, advised Thatcher against enacting it.
 The final speech he gave was an address against the Maastricht Treaty on 17 February 1993 in the House of Lords, which he had always vehemently opposed and voted against in 1991.
 In an article for The Times written days before he died, he suggested that the rich should be taxed more to help Britain out of the recession.